tech · 25 Feb 2022

-When developing an Android application, developers must first choose which database to use, especially if the application is database intensive.
+When developing an Android application, developers must first choose which database to use, especially if the mobile application is database intensive.

-When developers start looking for the best database, they can find many different solutions, but when data needs to be saved on user’s device, there are two major options that will come in handy.
+When developers start looking for the best database, they can find many different solutions, but when data needs to be saved on a user’s device, there are two major options that will come in handy.
 There are Realm and SQLite.

 SQLite is one of the most popular and easy-to-use database management systems for this purpose.
 Although SQLite is widely used, it has some limitations.
 Structured Query Language (SQL) requests may be slow, and it may be difficult to manage a huge set of data.
 It’s also harder to migrate a program as the amount of data increases.
 Realm is an easy-to-use, open-source alternative to SQLite.
 The key difference between the two is that Realm is an object database management system, while SQLite is a relational database management system.
 Realm is often used to replace SQLite.